Wildlife Informer is reader-supported. When you click and buy we may earn an affiliate commission at no cost to you. Learn more.

 • Wingspan: 43-63 in

 During the winter, you’ll find them in the river valleys, grasslands, and farmlands across their range.
 They like wide open habitat with high bird populations for them to prey on.
-They’re somewhat unique in that they often prefer to perch on the ground, so don’t just scan the skies for them.
+They’re somewhat unique in that they often prefer to perch on the ground, so if you are on the look for them, don’t just limit your search up high!

 5. Prairie falcon